How do you clean reusable sanitary pads?

 Easy Peasy!
 And so discreet, no rustling wrappers, no need for a bin just a pretty little make up sized bag.

-Rinse in the sink or stomp on them in the shower and give a quick scrub with soap or your shower gel, hang to dry in your room or off your tents guy ropes and give them a proper machine wash when you get home.
+To use reusable pads for a few days on holiday, rinse in the sink or stomp on them in the shower and give a quick scrub with soap or your shower gel, hang to dry in your room or off your tents guy ropes and give them a proper machine wash when you get home.

 Trouble shooting smells and stains